Sustainability Strategy

 Contribution to society

-The plan is structured around three main scopes of action to comply with specific Sustainable Development Goals (SDGs): reducing inequality and promoting entrepreneurship (SDGs 8 and 10), providing opportunities for all through education (SDG 4) and supporting research and culture (SDGs 9 and 11).
-BBVA also boosts cooperation and collaboration through commitments and alliances for sustainable and inclusive development (SDG 17).
+This plan is structured around three main areas of action and seeks to contribute to the fulfillment of certain Sustainable Development Goals (SDGs): reducing inequalities and promoting entrepreneurship (SDG 8 and 10), creating opportunities for all through education (SDG 4) and supporting research and culture (SDG 9 and 11).

 More information